freebasic/fbc/doc/fbchkdoc/readme.txt

     8) By this point, the wiki, cache directory, and examples should be in good working condition.
 Proceed to the fbdoc directory to generate the output formats needed.
-Once you are satisfied with the results, be sure to commit the cache directory to SVN.
+Once you are satisfied with the results, be sure to commit the cache directory to GIT.

     9) You are done.
-The wiki and examples have been synchronized with SVN.
+The wiki and examples have been synchronized with the git repository.

 6. Authors